Our History: Roots of Greatness

 1854

-The Brooklyn Collegiate and Polytechnic Institute is founded, as well as the NYU School of Civil Engineering and Architecture.
+The Brooklyn Collegiate and Polytechnic Institute and the NYU School of Civil Engineering and Architecture were founded.

 1879